emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 ````

-Running the progam and results below;
+Running the program and we get the following results.

 ``` text
 # output below